The definitive map and statement for Central Bedfordshire is our legal record of public rights of way.

-An indicative map of our path network can be viewed using our online mapping system.
-This is for personal reference use only, and is not a copy of the Definitive Map.
+An indicative map of our path network can be viewed using our online mapping (link opens in new window) system.
+This is for personal reference use only, and is not a copy of the definitive map.
 It should not be used for conveyancing or other commercial purposes.
 The rights of way information will appear as you zoom into the map.
 Public footpaths are indicated by a pink line, public bridleways by a green line, and BOATs by a brown line.